abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 mindfulness, reflection, investigation, and discernment and openly acknowledge that we're not sure what it's going to be like.
-When we hold experience in this way, we find that everything is bearable, everything is quite all right—we are creating a framework of Dhamma rather than a framework of our own reactions and habits.
+When we hold experience in this way, we find that everything is bearable, everything is quite all right---we are creating a framework of Dhamma rather than a framework of our own reactions and habits.

 # When Help is Needed